cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/set-up-a-custom-do-not-rewrite-urls-list-with-atp.md

 ## Set up a "do not rewrite" list for specific groups

 ATP Safe Links protection uses several lists, including your organization's blocked URLs list and the "do not rewrite" lists for exceptions.
-You must have the necessary [permissions assigned in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md) to set up your custom "do not rewrite" lists, and you do this when you add or edit Safe Links policies that apply to specific recipients in your organization.
+You must have the necessary [permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md), you can set up your custom "do not rewrite" lists.
+You do this when you add or edit Safe Links policies that apply to specific recipients in your organization.

 1. Go to [https://protection.office.com](https://protection.office.com) and sign in with your work or school account.